 - Garlic helps fight the common cold

 It does so by boosting your immune system.
-So the next time you get a cold or you feel like it’s about to come on, add some garlic into your next meal so you can recover faster.
+So the next time you get a cold or you feel like it’s about to come on, add some garlic into your next meal so you may recover faster.
 One study showed that patients who took a garlic supplement while they were sick were able to shorten their sick days to just one a half compared to the average five days.

 - Garlic lowers risk for heart disease